Shmuley/fetching/README.md

 ```

 ### Endpoint Tracking
-This was honestley a mistake, I misunderstood the instructions at first and was tracking each FQDN instead of aggregating by hostname, so I built in UP and DOWN tracking for each ```EndpointPolling``` object.
-This means if you wanted to extend this app to track the avaialbility of individual endpoints, the data is already there, and can be accessed like so
+This was honestley a mistake, I misunderstood the instructions at first and was tracking each full URL instead of aggregating by hostname, so I built in UP and DOWN tracking for each ```EndpointPolling``` object.
+This means if you wanted to extend this app to track the avaialbility of individual endpoints, the data is already being tracked, and can be accessed like so
 ```csharp
 // Program.cs